 Discussion of the ECIBSE-example of thematic network analysis

 Many of Dewey’s original ideas of inquiry and tensions between these ideas are also present in recent theoretical expositions of empirical articles.
 The idea of phases is prevalent and can be traced to Dewey (2005), and we find intricate relations which can be related to a philosophy of experience.
 For instance, Dewey’s categories of situation and interaction are present in multiple themes, both as hands-on experiences when modelling scientific practices and in children’s exploration of the surrounding world.
 The tensions we find, however, are not as simple as a tension between traditional and progressive education (Dewey 1928/2015).
-Rather, with our TNA, we see a tension between science practice and child exploration; in the theoretical excerpts from empirical literature children’s emotions, genuine curiosity, and affect are not tightly linked to scientific practices.
+However, we recognise a tension between science practice and child exploration; in the theoretical excerpts from empirical literature children’s emotions, genuine curiosity, and affect are not tightly linked to scientific practices.

 The current tension between ECIBSE as scientific practice and child-centred experiential education has been addressed recently by others (e.g., Dobber, Zwart, Tanis, & van Oers 2017, McGuigan & Russel 2018, Larimore 2020).
 Each of these works identify this tension, but from different perspectives, and with different solutions.
 Dobber et al (2017) articulate a tension between student directed and teacher directed inquiry and identify different regulatory approaches, metacognitive, cognitive, and social for the teacher that could be used to mediate between the directions.
 Larimore (2020) argues for a holistic approach where “frequent play-based experiences with phenomena [from the childrens’] everyday lives” help “figuring out” science (p.
 709).
 We believe that our findings highlight a way of thinking about this tension, which is related to but different from both these approaches.

 In this way of thinking, modelling scientific practice and child exploration and experience can be moderated by the need for developing competencies.
-Competency in the sense that we have used the term here includes curiosity, skills, and knowledge, as well as the will and ability to use them when relevant (Ropohl et al 2018, p.
+Competency in the sense that we have used the term here includes curiosity, emotions, skills, and knowledge, as well as the will and ability to use them when relevant (Ropohl et al 2018, p.
 10).
 In this view, children’s development of competencies, becomes a main goal – one that cannot be achieved without either of the two others.
 This does not preclude tight connections between children’s innate propensity to be curious and figuring out the world by learning science (Larimore 2020).

 The theoretical positions and tensions we found in excerpts are also highlighted by McGuigan & Russel (2018).
 Their analysis suggests, in line with our analysis here, that early years practices should be linked to science approaches, “by tracing developmental learning progressions between general behaviours and the emergence of more science-specific behaviours (p.
 34).
 They advocate for a “whole child framework” that integrates these positions and suggest collaborations with practitioners to implement such a framework.